Either/Or (Kierkegaard book): Diapsalmata

-The Immediate Stages of the Erotic, or Musical Erotic
+Immediate Stages of the Erotic, or Musical Erotic

-An essay discussing the idea that music expresses the spirit of sensuality.
-'A' evaluates Mozart's The Marriage of Figaro, The Magic Flute and Don Giovanni, as well as Goethe's Faust.
-'A' has taken upon himself the task of proving, through the works of Mozart, that "music is a higher, or more spiritual art, than language".
-During this process he develops the three stages of the musical-erotic.
+This essay discusses the idea that music expresses sensuality.
+"A" evaluates Mozart's The Marriage of Figaro, The Magic Flute and Don Giovanni, as well as Goethe's Faust.
+"A" accepts the task of proving, through the works of Mozart, that "music is a higher, or more spiritual art, than language".
+During this process, he offers three stages of the musical-erotic.

-Here he makes the distinction between a seducer like Don Juan, who falls under aesthetic categories, and Faust, who falls under ethical categories.
+He distinguishes a seducer such as Don Juan, who falls under aesthetic categories, and Faust, who falls under ethical categories.
 "The musical Don Juan enjoys the satisfaction of desire; the reflective Don Juan enjoys the deception, enjoys the cunning."
-Don Juan is split between the esthetic and the ethical.
-He's lost in the multiplicity of the "1,003 women he has to seduce" (as in the famous aria "Madamina, il catalogo è questo"), Faust seduces just one woman.
+Don Juan is split between the aesthetic and the ethical.
+He becomes lost in the multiplicity of the "1,003 women he has to seduce" (as in the famous aria "Madamina, il catalogo è questo"), Faust seduces just one woman.

 This section deals with theological questions.
-He asks if God seduces 1,003 people at one time or if he seduces one single individual at a time in order to make a believer.
+"A" asks if God seduces 1,003 people at one time or if he seduces one individual at a time in order to make a believer.
 He writes: Achim v.
 Arnim tells somewhere of a seducer of a very different style, a seducer who falls under ethical categories.
 About him he uses an expression which in truth, boldness, and conciseness is almost equal to Mozart’s stroke of the bow.
 He says he could so talk with a woman that, if the devil caught him, he could wheedle himself out of it if he had a chance to talk with the devil’s grandmother.
 This is the real seducer; the aesthetic interest here is also different, namely: how, the method.
-There is evidently something very profound here, which has perhaps escaped the attention of most people, in that Faust, who reproduces Don Juan, seduces only one girl, while Don Juan seduced hundreds; but this one girl is also, in an intensive sense, seduced and crushed quite differently from all those Don Juan has deceived, simply because Faust, as reproduction, falls under the category of the intellectual.
-The power of such a seducer is speech, i.e., the lie.